Brinkslab/rivunetpy/README.md

 (riv)$ conda install -c simpleitk simpleitk  # Install SimpleITK for the support of load mhd
 ```

-### 2. Install Up-to-date Rivuletpy from source
+### 2. Install Up-to-date RivuNetpy from source
-Optionally you can install Rivuletpy from the source files
+Optionally you can install RivuNetpy from the source files

 ```
 (riv)$ git clone https://github.com/twhoekstra/rivuletpy